profAW/neTTool/readme.md

 ## Executing program

 * Capture network traffic with Wireshark in a pcap file
-* Enter the path to the pcap file in the config.json file
-* Optional: Clear the results folder
 * Run the program
+  * Load pcap-file
+  * Analyse pcap-file
+  * Save results in zip-file
-* Analyse the results inside the "results" folder
+* Analyse the results inside the "zip" file

 ## Testing with example data